kuruwa2/ctf-writeups/HSCTF 6/Super Secure System/Readme.md

 ## Solution

-Sending 'hsctf{' to the server, I realized that it has same output as first line.
+Sending 'hsctf{' to the server, I realized that it the output matched some of the first line.

 ![](problem.png)